 - Don’t ask yourself about the product.
 Start with the customer.
 Ask yourself what does my customer want and why?
 How do they feel about what they need?
 How do we help them reach their goals?
-Then communicate that effectively.
+Then deliver and communicate that effectively.

 - Tactics are the means to the end.
 Never start with the tactics.
-Choosing the tactics has to come after you’ve set the objectives and only as a means to attain them.
+Choosing the tactics has to come after you’ve set the objectives, and only as a means to attain them.

 - Good messaging comes from the heart.
 The Latin root of the word “communication” means to “share, impart, join, unite, or make one with.”
 The translation of your product into a solution from your customer’s perspective has to mean something.
 Dig deep.

 - Build your house upon rock.
 Do the foundational work up front.
-Invest the necessary time and effort in developing mission… strategy… positioning… targets… and measurement.
+Invest the necessary time and effort in developing a mission… strategy… positioning… targets… and measurement.
 Time spent here is like gold.
 Later when you are hurried and pressured you can bang things out fast, but if they follow the foundation, they’ll be good.

 - Learn to say “yes” and learn to say “no.” Regularly evaluate and prioritize ideas and projects in relation to your goals.
 Not every program is of equal value, and some will surprise you.
 Estimate their impact on resources and revenue.
 Rank them top down from easiest to do with biggest impact, to hardest to do, least impact.
 Realign the plan incorporating the winners, and let go of the losers.

 - Targeting is of value to both you and your audience.
 When done effectively, it allows your message to meet the most receptive, qualified audience possible while using your resources wisely (ROI).
 Marketing without thoughtful targeting is throwing money into the wind.
 Advertising without targeting is SPAM.
 Carefully analyze your audiences and tailor your messaging to them.
 A well aimed ad is inspiring, and a poorly aimed ad is annoying.